msprev/panzer/README.rst

    command line (via ``--filter`` and ``--template`` options).

-   ``options`` contains the remaining command line options with which pandoc is called. ``options`` is the result of merging, using the rules described above, options set via the command line and those set via the ``commandline`` metadata field.
+   ``options`` contains the remaining command line options with which pandoc is called.
 It consists of two separate dictionaries.
-The dictionary under the ‘r’ key contains all pandoc options pertaining to reading the source documents to the ast.
-The dictionary under the ‘w’ key contains all pandoc options pertaining to writing the ast to the output document.
+The dictionary under the ``'r'`` key contains all pandoc options pertaining to reading the source documents to the AST.
+The dictionary under the ``'w'`` key contains all pandoc options pertaining to writing the AST to the output document.

 Scripts read the json message above by deserialising json input on stdin.